forfuturellc/common-circle/Readme.md

 ```

 The built-in schemas and user schemas (the ones you pass here) are **merged** together.
 This means that you can simply modify a built-in schema by defining the modified properties in `config.schemas.<identity>`.

+Modifying built-in schemas may be necessary for [validations](https://github.com/balderdashy/waterline-docs/blob/master/models/validations.md).
+This module does **not** wish to enforce any constraints on you.
+Choose what fits for you.

 For example, modifying user schema,